 The Tableau Server on AWS Quick Start is recommended for development, test, and production environments that start simple but may need to scale-up or scale-out later.
 You can use your own license (BYOL) or contact sales(Link opens in a new window) for a product key.
 You can upgrade Tableau Server without having to replace your VM.
 For more information about installing Tableau Server using the Quick Start, see the Tableau Server on AWS Quick Start(Link opens in a new window).

 For other, specialized Tableau Server on AWS Quick Starts, see:

-Tableau Server AWS Marketplace AMI –Installs Tableau Server Single Server Quick Start with an AWS Marketplace AMI (BYOL).
-The BYOL AMI has been updated to use AWS CloudFormation scripts that deploy Tableau Server at launch, to better align with how the AWS Quick Starts work today and to ensure a uniform customer experience.
+Tableau Server (BYOL) in AWS Marketplace –Installs a single-node instance of Tableau Server (BYOL) on AWS in just a few clicks.
+This solution uses AWS CloudFormation scripts that deploy Tableau Server at launch, to better align with how the AWS Quick Starts work today and to ensure a uniform customer experience.

 You can contact sales(Link opens in a new window) for a product key or, after Tableau Server is up-and-running on the Amazon EC2 instance, you can purchase a Tableau Server license and activate the associated product key.
 For more information about AWS Marketplace, see the AWS Marketplace(Link opens in a new window).
 The Tableau Server AWS Marketplace offerings have the following limitations: